 Never put a martial arts uniform in the dryer.
 High heat causes shrinking and sets in stains.
 Hang the uniform to air dry.
 Sunlight can help keep cotton uniforms white due to the bleaching effect of ultra-violet rays.

 Blood, Sweat, and Tears

 We know there is no crying in martial arts, but there can be blood and that means cold water.
 Hot water will only set blood stains and make them nearly impossible to remove.
-If the pre-soaking techniques don't take care of dirt stains, then inspect the uniform before you put it into the wash and treat any remaining stains with a pre-treater or by rubbing in extra detergent.
+If the pre-soaking techniques don't take care of the stains, then inspect the uniform before you put it into the wash and treat any remaining stains with a pre-treater or by rubbing in a bit of extra detergent.